Reviewed by Aaron Horn, LMFT

 - Recognize What's Happening

-The anxiety is coming from alcohol withdraw, and maybe not something you actually did or said.
+The anxiety comes from alcohol withdrawal and maybe not something you did or said.

-Your anxiety after drinking is a result of chemical processes in your brain, and not necessarily a reasonable response to your situation or your behavior.
+Your anxiety after drinking results from chemical processes in your brain and is not necessarily a reasonable response to your situation or behavior.

-The things that you are anxious about are probably being blown out of proportion by the chemical imbalances that happen after drinking.
-It’s normal and it happens to many people after a night of drinking.
+The things you are anxious about are probably being blown out of proportion by the chemical imbalances after drinking.
+It's normal and happens to many people after a night of drinking.

-Something small that you just can’t seem to let go of will probably feel very insignificant in a few hours when the alcohol has worn off.
+Something small you can't seem to let go of will probably feel insignificant in a few hours when the alcohol has worn off.

 - Wait It Out

-Once you recognize that your feelings are alcohol induced anxiety, you can wait for your brain chemistry to balance itself out again.
+Once you recognize that your feelings are alcohol-induced anxiety, you can wait for your brain chemistry to rebalance.

-Get involved in a distracting task, like watching a movie, exercising, reading, journaling, or something else to get your mind off things.
-Maybe you will finish that task and notice that you feel a lot better.
+Get involved in distracting tasks like watching a movie, exercising, reading, journaling, or something else to get your mind off things.
+Maybe you will finish that task and notice you feel better.

 - Get Some Sleep

 If you can, take a nap.
-Anxiety can be exacerbated by lack of sleep, and sleep is often disrupted after a night of heavy drinking.
+A lack of sleep can exacerbate anxiety, and sleep is often disrupted after a night of heavy drinking.
 Getting to bed early the next day, or even taking a little cat nap, can help you feel better and recover faster.

 - Eat Well And Hydrate

 You need to get your blood sugar and nutrients back up.
-Greasy foods might just make you feel lethargic and worse.
+Greasy foods might make you feel sluggish and worse.
 Try instead to replenish your body with a lot of water and a meal rich in fruits and vegetables.

 These foods will give your body the energy it needs to recuperate.